-CNA is the national professional voice of registered nurses, advancing the practice of nursing and the profession to improve health outcomes in a publicly funded, not-for-profit health system by:
+CNA is the national and global professional voice of Canadian nursing, representing 135,000 nurses in all 13 jurisdictions across Canada.
+CNA advances the practice of nursing and the profession to improve health outcomes in a publicly funded, not-for-profit health system by:

 - Strengthening nursing leadership